bluefinframework/bluefin-server-core/README.md

 ##Skills

-* Package name and id co-locate a apk file, the id is apk to define, Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinidentify ` in `meta-data` label  would be as the id, generally recommended using the timestamp as the id and dynamically to modify this value at the time of packaging.
+* Package name and id co-locate a apk file, different apk should define different id, Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinidentify ` in `meta-data` label  , the value would be as the id, generally recommended using the timestamp as the id and dynamically to modify this value at the time of packaging.
 If `bluefinidentify` label does not exist, Bluefin use this apk's version code as id, such harm would be covered relationship when package a same version multiple times.

-* Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinUpdateInfo` in `meta-data` label would be as the update information，If the value exists, the value would return when you call  query interface.
+* Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinUpdateInfo` in `meta-data` label , the value would be as the update information，If the value exists, the value would return when you call  query interface.

-* Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinExtData` in `meta-data` label would be as the additional information，If the value exists, the value would return when you call  query interface.
+* Bluefin would parses `AndroidManifest.xml` file and the name of `bluefinExtData` in `meta-data` label , the value would be as the additional information，If the value exists, the value would return when you call  query interface.